amithkumarg/restapi-springboot-jpa/README.md

-# event-mgr-api
+# Event Manager API

-Api Lets You Create Tickets For Event, Sell and Manage It
+This project exposes REST Api which lets You create event, inventory tickets for it, and then sell & manage tickets for it.